cph-tum/bertha/README.md

  - Python >= 2.7
  - swig >= 2.0.12

-Additionally, the following components are required for format checks, documentaton generation, etc.:
+Additionally, the following components are required for unit tests, format checks, documentaton generation, etc.:

+ - Catch2 (any recent version)
  - clang-format (any recent version)
  - Doxygen (any recent version)
+ - gcovr (any recent version)

 ## Contributing to bertha